-Rockfish Seafood Grill, Inc. is a Delaware Corporation formed on June 18, 2008, for the purpose of acquiring the net assets of Rockfish Seafood Grill, LLC on July 28, 2008.
-Rockfish Seafood Grill, Inc. owns 100% of Rockfish Beverage Corporation, Inc. (collectively, the Company).
-The Company currently operates 10 restaurants in Texas under the name Rockfish Seafood Grill.
-Rockfish Seafood Grill, Inc. is 100% owned by Rockfish Holdings, LLC (Parent).
+Rockfish Seafood Grill, Inc., is a Delaware Corporation formed on June 18, 2008, for the purpose of acquiring the net assets of Rockfish Seafood Grill, LLC. on July 28, 2008.
+Rockfish Seafood Grill Inc. owns 100% of Rockfish Beverage Corporation, Inc. (collectively, the "Company").
+The Company operated 7 and 10 restaurants in Texas under the name of Rockfish Seafood Grill as of December 28, 2022 and December 29, 2021, respectively.
+Rockfish Seafood Grill, Inc. is 100% owned by Rockfish Holdings, LLC ("Parent").
 The consolidated financial statements include the accounts of Rockfish Seafood Grill, Inc. and its 100% owned subsidiary.
 All significant intercompany accounts and transactions have been eliminated upon consolidation.